 In this article, we list the best free online resources – including interactive tutorials and videos – to help you better understand the principles of React and practice your coding skills.

 P.S.
-If you’re still confused by React, React Native, React VR, have a look at our post on “The Difference Between React.js, React Native and React VR”.
+If you’re still confused about the difference between React and React Native have a look at our post.

 The best way to start your journey with a new technology is to read its official documentation.
 This will help you understand the purpose of creating that framework, its use cases, basic principles and the terminology.
 React’s documentation, in particular, is very well-maintained and written in a language so simple that even a child would understand it.